 General Psychiatry

 Mental health conditions require compassionate, professional treatment just like any physical ailment.
 A Dallas psychiatrist for more than 20 years, Dr. Bennett is a recognized expert in treating psychiatric conditions including but not limited to treatment resistant major depressive disorder (TRD).
-He is the medical director of the Dallas Center for Advanced Depression Treatments (CADT) and provides traditional psychiatric care for a variety of mental health conditions.
+He is the medical director of the Dallas Center for Advanced Depression Treatments (CADT) and provides psychiatric care for a variety of mental health conditions.

 Patient-centered psychiatric care